 Lastly, since a number of these diacritics are used only a very limited part of the script using community, this may lead to confusion with significant parts of the script-using community or even the majority.
 For example, the horn could be conceptually mistaken by some readers for a misplaced acute ´ or even an apostrophe ‘(for those users unaware, that punctuation marks are excluded from use in IDN-labels because of the LDH principle).
-By consequence, diacritics considered conceptually different in print and in Unicode may in hand-writing be considered as being interchangeable or even the same or may become visually identical of confusable with others by readers.
+By consequence, diacritics considered conceptually different in print and in Unicode may, in hand-writing, be considered as being interchangeable or even the same, or may become visually identical or confusable with others by readers.

 6.1.3.4.2 Stacking of diacritics